shuebner/XsdToSource/README.md

 This is a proof-of-concept.
 Features like including multiple dependent schema files are not tested or implemented.

+You can read about my experience writing it and how to put the pieces together on [my blog](https://svenhuebner-it.com/creating-pocos-from-xsd-with-a-source-generator/).

 # How to use
 Add nuget package (enable preview) SvSoft.XsdToSource to your project.
 Then configure xsd to use by the generator: